Greenpoint Neighborhood Review - Brooklyn Moving Guide

 Greenpoint is divided in two by McGuinness Boulevard and both sides have very different characters and vibes.

-Greenpoint is a popular filming location for New York City TV and film - some popular shows filmed in the area include: the HBO series Girls, The Good Wife, Law and Order and Homeland (just to name a few).
+Greenpoint is a popular filming location for New York City TV and film - some popular shows are constantly filmed in the area.

 Fun Fact: Purchased in 1638 by the Dutch from the Indians, Greenpoint, along with Williamsburg, was part of the mid-seventeenth-century town known as Bos-ijck (Bushwick), meaning “the wooden district.”